2019 Annual Conference: Technological Change and the Future of International Economic Legal Order: China and beyond

 Registration of the Conference

-There is no charge for this event, however, registration is required.
+There was no charge for this event, however, registration was required.

 Deadlines of the Conference

-Paper Abstracts (of no more than 500 words) and/or Panel Proposals (of no more than 800 words) for the Conference and PhD Workshop shall be submitted for Peer Review before the deadline indicated below.
+Paper Abstracts (of no more than 500 words) and/or Panel Proposals (of no more than 800 words) for the Conference and PhD Workshop were submitted for Peer Review before the deadline indicated below.

 - 28 February 2019 – Paper Abstracts (of no more than 500 words) and/or Panel Proposals (of no more than 800 words) submitted for Peer Review.
 Paper and panel applications should be sent to firstname.lastname@example.org

 - 15 March 2019 - Notification of Acceptance by this date, selected applicants are expected to submit completed papers in by end of March

 - 1 April 2019 – Conference schedule posted online